 The bill amends various sections of Louisiana law to prohibit discrimination based on military status across multiple domains, including public schools, employment, public buildings, and housing.
-Specifically, it adds "military status" as a protected category alongside race, creed, color, disability, and national origin in the context of school admissions and pupil assignments.
-The bill also defines "military status" to include members of the uniformed forces and their dependents, ensuring that individuals cannot be discriminated against in educational settings based on their military affiliation.
+Specifically, it adds "military status" as a protected category alongside race, creed, color, disability, national origin, and natural, protective, or cultural hairstyle.
+The bill defines "military status" to include members of the uniformed forces and their dependents, establishing a clear legal framework to protect individuals from discrimination in these areas.

 Statutes affected: SB66 Original: 17:111(A)(1), 23:332(A)(1), 49:146(A)(1), 51:2606(A)(1)